lalitshankarchowdhury/MapReduce/README.md

 # MapReduce

 MapReduce program using Apache Ignite that creates a frequency distribution of words by parsing PDF files.
-Repository is in flux.

 ## Goals